Jane Hall (journalist)

 Jane Hall was one of four regular pundits on the Fox News Channel program Fox News Watch and frequently appeared on The O'Reilly Factor, usually having clashes with the host.
 She was a Fox News Channel contributor.
 She left Fox News in 2009.

 Hall is also an associate professor in the School of Communication at American University.

 Hall also has been editor-in-chief of the business magazine View, a staff writer at TV Guide and an associate editor at People magazine.
-She has published articles for Columbia Journalism Review and The Harvard Journal of Press an Politics.
+She has published articles for Columbia Journalism Review and The Harvard Journal of Press and Politics.